 - Sign-in for an auto-debit feature: Choosing the auto-payment feature ensures a steady payment schedule.
 This can be set up monthly, quarterly, or annually, depending on your budget and suitability

 Most insurers offer a way to reinstate your policy if it gets lapsed.
 However, it is advisable to ensure that your insurance policy always remains active.
 With our term plan, ICICI Pru iProtect Smart1, you can provide financial protection to your loved ones with a life cover2 along with a critical illness cover3 for you.
-You can choose to pay premiums as a one-time single or chose to pay it monthly, half-yearly or yearly by automating the payment of your premiums so that you never miss on the deadline.
+You can choose to pay premium as lump sum, monthly, half-yearly or yearly.
+You can also automate the payment of your premiums so that you never miss on the deadline.
 Our 24x7 digital channels allow you to pay premiums digitally too.
 Thus, you can avoid going through unnecessary stress and ensure that your loved ones are always protected.

 People like you also read ...